 Here're the top 8 official WordPress resources that you should know to find WordPress help and support along your journey.

-What most users miss is one of the most important parts of the document that can be of enduring importance along their WordPress journey.
+Surprisingly, what most users miss is one of the most important parts of the document that can be of enduring importance along their WordPress journey.

 The WordPress introduction document highlights top 5 official resources that can be genuinely helpful to all WordPress users.